robweber/vsmp-plus/INSTALL.md

 # Install

-I installed this on a base install of [Raspberry Pi OS](https://www.raspberrypi.org/downloads/) (formally Raspbian).
-If you use some other method some of this libraries may already exist but this is assuming you have a fresh OS.
+I installed this on a base install of [Raspberry Pi OS 12](https://www.raspberrypi.org/downloads/) (formally Raspbian).
+If you use some other method some of these libraries may already exist but this is assuming you have a fresh OS.

 ## Hardware